Ask

 Happy Tummy Expert

-10 hours ago
+20 hours ago

-Dear Sandeep Mohanty, Thank you for the question
+Dear Parent, thank you for the Question.

-Certain food intolerances can cause flatulence after consuming specific foods.
+Certain food intolerances can cause bloating, flatulence and stomach pain after consuming specific foods.
 In lactose intolerance it is seen after consuming milk and milk products like cheese, paneer etc. And in gluten intolerance it is seen after consuming, wheat, rye, barley etc.

 Here are a few dietary tips to help manage gastritis

-• Eat all your meals on regular intervals.
+• Make sure the child eats all his meals on regular intervals.
 Include small snacks in between throughout the day

-• Eat slowly and chew the food well, try not to use straws for beverages to avoid swallowing extra air
+• Ask the child to eat slowly and chew the food well, try not to use straws for beverages to avoid swallowing extra air

-• Do not suck on ice or candy.
+• During gastritis, avoid sucking on ice or candy.

-• Limit the intake of high fat foods, spices, acidic foods and carbonated beverages etc., from your daily diet
+• Limit the intake of high fat foods, spices, acidic foods and try to avoid carbonated beverages etc., from his daily diet

 • One of the dietary factors associated with bloating is the intake and poor absorption of short chain carbohydrates called FODMAP foods.
 Consumption of foods that as may lead to excess gas production and poor gas clearance.
 In case of severe bloating abdominal pain and/or IBS try to limit the intake of FODMAP containing foods such as broccoli, cauliflower, cabbage, corn, turnips, onions, peas, wheat, dairy, radishes, lentils, apples, pears etc.

-• Practice regular physical activity and stress management
+• Make him practice regular physical activity

 Hope we have answered your query.